SemOpt: LLM-Driven Code Optimization via Rule-Based Analysis: Discussion

 \subsection{Threats to Validity}

 The main internal threat comes from potential data leakage.
 We already excluded exact matches in the strategy library, but there is still a possibility of data leakage through LLMs, since some experiment subjects may be included in their training set.
 However, as demonstrated in Section~\ref{sec-empirical-eval}, directly prompting LLMs to optimize code yields suboptimal results. \toolname outperforms other baselines with the same LLM (hence under the same degree of data leakage).
-Furthermore, Section~\ref{sec-in-the-wild-eval} shows that \toolname can generate new optimization suggestions for multiple projects in the wild, which are unlikely to be memorized by the LLM.
+Furthermore, Section~\ref{sec-5} shows that \toolname can generate new optimization suggestions for multiple projects in the wild, which are unlikely to be memorized by the LLM.
 These findings indicate that this threat has a limited impact on our findings.

 One external threat comes from the selection of LLMs and the benchmark.
 For LLMs, we evaluated \toolname on three popular LLMs from different vendors, all of which demonstrated that \toolname achieves superior optimization performance over baseline methods.
 Moreover, our implementation of \toolname is model-agnostic, and we provide the replication package so that other researchers can experiment on arbitrary LLMs.
-For the benchmark, we used the 100 most starred C/C++ databases on GitHub and randomly selected eligible commits from these databases to serve as our benchmarks.
+For the benchmark, we selected the 100 most starred code repositories on GitHub for both C/C++ and Python separately, and randomly selected eligible commits from these repositories to serve as our benchmarks.
 Given the representativeness and diversity of the benchmark problems, we believe the external threat to the benchmark is limited.
 Furthermore, our approach has successfully optimized large-scale projects in the wild, further confirming the effectiveness of our approach.